 Quarterly or annually a survey should be sent to all customers asking them their general opinions of the support they receive.
 You cannot ask for specific information when you do periodic surveys because customers only remember their last one or two incidents.
 Periodic surveys are not a good measurement of how your organisation did for the year.
 Another limitation of periodic surveys is that survey responses will not be specific to each IT service desk group or person assigned the case.
 Customers do not really know, or care, what group handles their request.
 To customers they are just all part of the IT organisation.

 Incident surveys are surveys sent to the customer after each case is closed.
 The advantage to this is that you can capture perceptions immediately and you can link the feedback to both the service group and to the assignee.
 This is extremely valuable information because both rewards and training can be tailor-made based on the results.
 The disadvantage is that customers will get usually one survey a week and they might not respond with as great regularity.
 However, the advantages outweigh the disadvantages.
 Incident surveys are preferable to periodic surveys.

 The effort to create a Service Management System is very significant.
-Organizations that have a system in place have higher customer and employee satisfaction ratings.
+Organisations that have a system in place have higher customer and employee satisfaction ratings.
 After all, when every case is considered severity level one and every day is a fire drill, it is hard to enjoy your job for very long.
-That is why the turnover in support organizations where Service Management Systems are in place is lower than organizations where they are not.
-So, with higher customer and employee satisfaction, lower turnover, greater productivity and reduced cost, why would you not want to have a Service Management System guiding your organization?
+That is why the turnover in support organisations where Service Management Systems are in place is lower than organisations where they are not.
+So, with higher customer and employee satisfaction, lower turnover, greater productivity and reduced cost, why would you not want to have a Service Management System guiding your organisation?